Beijing Park at Xicheng District

 So, you’ve made it to Beijing, and you’re eager to experience the city in a whole new light.
 But, where to see sunrise in Beijing?
 Lucky for you, the city is home to several spots where the sunrise is absolutely stunning.
 From ancient temples to tranquil parks and scenic hills, there are sunrise spots in Beijing that cater to all types of travelers.

 Whether you’re looking for a view of the Forbidden City at dawn or the serene beauty of the Great Wall bathed in early morning light, Beijing has it all.
 But, where should you start?
-Let’s dive into these Best Places to Watch Sunrise in Beijing.
+Let’s dive into these Best Spots to See Sunrise in Beijing.

 2. The Best Sunrise Spot in Beijing: Wanchun Pavilion at Jingshan Park